 Visited 2011 Just another Legoland park.
 Clean, and good for kids and parents.
 Lack of creative theme park spirit.
 Please see my other Legoland reviews.

 Visited 2000.
-Octoberfest is noisy and disgusting, but appears to be lots of fun for those who don't go there for the rides, but for the beer and barbaric dating atmosphere in the tents.
-Expect vomiting Englishman right next to gorgeous smiling girl in traditional Baviarian dress.
+From a theme park perspective, Octoberfest is noisy and disgusting.
+Lots of fun for those who don't go there for the rides, but for the beer and barbaric dating atmosphere in the tents.
+Expect vomiting Englishman right next to gorgeous smiling girl in traditional Bavarian dress.

 Visited 1995.
 Recalling a moldy, rattling roller coaster and a munchkin clown called Bimbo with a monkey.
 The park was always empty when I visited as a kid, and that was back in the 90's.
 Magical that it's still operating!

 Visited 2009.
 Interesting indoor theme park concept with focus on families.
 Nice dry slides.

 Visited 2004.
 Abandoned theme park in the eastern heart of Berlin.
 The owner was involved in drug trafficking, which gives this venture an evil spirit.
 Plans to revive it have failed so far.